lwjglgamedev/lwjglbook-bookcontents-leg/chapter18/chapter18.md

 ```

 We set the texture wrapping mode to ```GL_CLAMP_TO_EDGE``` since we do not want the texture to repeat in case we exceed the $$[0, 1]$$ range.

 So now that we are able to create empty textures, we need to be able to render a scene into it.
 In order to do that we need to use Frame Buffers Objects (or FBOs).
 A Frame Buffer is a collection of buffers that can be used as a destination for rendering.
-When we have been rendering to the screen we have using OpenGL’s default rendering.
+When we have been rendering to the screen we have using OpenGL’s default buffer.
 OpenGL allows us to render to user defined buffers by using FBOs.
 We will isolate the rest of the code of the process of creating FBOs for shadow mapping by creating a new class named ```ShadowMap```.
 This is the definition of that class.

 ```java
 package org.lwjglb.engine.graph;